 The U.S. Food and Drug Administration (FDA) approved TEA-salicylate (trolamine salicylate) for use as an active sunscreen ingredient in over-the-counter (OTC) sunscreen drug products at concentrations up to 12 percent.
 In 2019, FDA issued a new Proposed Rule for Sunscreen Drug Products for Over-the-Counter Human Use describing the conditions under which it proposed OTC sunscreen products are generally recognized as safe and effective (GRASE) and not misbranded.
 The 2019 proposed rule concluded the risks associated with use of trolamine salicylate in sunscreen products outweighs its benefits.
 Accordingly, FDA proposed trolamine salicylate be classified as a Category II (i.e., not GRASE) sunscreen active ingredient, due to safety concerns.
 If this proposed rule becomes final, sunscreen products in the marketplace would no longer be allowed to contain trolamine salicylate as an active ingredient.
 FDA’s Preliminary Regulatory Impact Analysis reviewed more than 700 sunscreen brands sold in the United States, and indicated trolamine salicylate is no longer used in products marketed in the U.S.

-The safety of salicylic acid and its salts and esters, including TEA-salicylate, has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel on several occasions.
+The safety of salicylic acid and its salts and esters, including TEA-salicylate, has been assessed by the The Cosmetic Ingredient Review (CIR) was established in 1976 as an independent safety review program for cosmetic ingredients.
+The CIR Expert Panel consists of independent experts in dermatology, toxicology, pharmacolgy and veterinary medicine.
+The CIR includes participation by the U.S. Food & Drug Administration and the Consumer Federation of America.
+(CIR) Expert Panel on several occasions.
 However, per CIR standard procedure, the use of TEA-salicylate as a sunscreen ingredient was not included in the review (CIR does not review the active ingredients in over-the-counter drugs).
 Therefore, the review of this ingredient was limited to its use in product protection.
 In 2003, the Panel evaluated scientific data and concluded TEA-salicylate and the other salicylates were safe as used when formulated to avoid skin irritation; when formulated to avoid increasing the skin’s sun sensitivity; or, when increased sun sensitivity would be expected, directions for use include the daily use of sun protection.

 In accordance with its Procedures, the CIR re-evaluates the conclusions of previously-issued reports every 15 years.
 In 2019, the Panel conducted its re-evaluation.
 Based on an evaluation of all available scientific data, CIR concluded salicylic acid and 17 salicylate ingredients (including TEA-salicylate/ trolamine salicylate) are safe in cosmetics in the present practices of use and concentration, when formulated to be non-irritating and non-sensitizing to skin, which may be based on a quantitative risk assessment (QRA).
 This conclusion superseded the 2003 conclusion.
 As before, the review of TEA-salicylate did not include its use as an active sunscreen ingredient.